 As well as works by some of St Ives most prominent artists including Naum Gabo, a Russian sculpture artist.
 Gabo moved down to St Ives to be closer to Hepworth and Nicholson for seven years until he relocated to the USA.

-Visit Liverpool, who told us about why it’s a great destination for art lovers: “Liverpool is a great destination for art lovers and with more national museums and galleries than anywhere else in the country outside of London, there really is something for everyone.
-Ten years on from being crowned European Capital of Culture, the city’s cultural offer is stronger than ever and visitors this year can make the most of Liverpool 2018, a year-round programme incorporating one-off events and exhibitions.
+We spoke to Visit Liverpool , who told us about why it’s a great destination for art lovers: “Liverpool is a great destination for art lovers and with more national museums and galleries than anywhere else in the country outside of London, there really is something for everyone.
+Ten years on from being crowned European Capital of Culture , the city’s cultural offer is stronger than ever and visitors this year can make the most of Liverpool 2018, a year-round programme incorporating one-off events and exhibitions.